Call for Proposals

 INFORMATION SESSIONS

-The Pandemic Fund will hold information sessions on the requirements of the 3rd Call for Proposals – Phase I, how to access the application portal and additional technical sessions.
+The Pandemic Fund will hold information sessions on the requirements of the 3rd Call for Proposals – Phase II - Regional Entity, how to access the application portal and additional technical sessions.
 Please find the upcoming Information Sessions below and register to join:

 Sessions will be recorded and this page will be updated with the recordings and presentations.
 Interpretation in French, Spanish, Portuguese, and Russian will be provided in each session.